1EdTech/openbadges-specification/ob_v3p0/impl/introduction.md

 other Verifiable Credentials options beyond those known to the OB/CLR spec.
-These additional components may be noted as possibilities in future updates to the OB/CLR specs, but for best interoperability within OB/CLR tools and conformance certification from 1EdTech, support for a issuer identifier, key type, signature type, and (if applicable) status method mentioned in these specifications.
-Consult the
-[TrustEd Apps Directory](https://site.imsglobal.org/certifications) and participate in the 1EdTech membership community to coordinate the selection and rollout of these components as well as potential incorporation into
+These additional components may be noted as possibilities in future updates to the OB/CLR specs, but for best interoperability within OB/CLR tools and conformance certification from 1EdTech, issuers should support issuer identifiers, key types, signature types, and (if applicable) status methods mentioned in these specifications.
+Consult the [TrustEd Apps Directory](https://site.imsglobal.org/certifications) and participate in the 1EdTech membership community to coordinate the selection and rollout of these components as well as potential incorporation into